carolekoziol/recipes/docs/main_course/flautas.md

 	3. Add the chili powder, cumin, slat, and garlic and cook for 30 seconds then turn off the heat.
 3. In a large bowl:
 	1. Mix in the beans, chiles/sauce, lemon juice.
 Mash them up with a potato masher until a paste forms (it fine if there are some whole beans left).
-	2. Add the sautéed onion and cooked veggies and stir to combine.
+	2. Add the sauteed onion and cooked veggies and stir to combine.
 4. Flautas:
 	1. Take about 4 heaping tablespoons of filling and spread into a line toward the edge of the left side of a tortilla from top to bottom.
 	2. Roll up the tortilla nice and tight, from left to right.